 If your tortoise’s diet is short of calcium or has too much phosphorus, its body will burn calcium much faster.
-It won’t absorb it, leaving its shell to weaken and fracture over time.
+It won’t absorb it, weakening and fracturing over time.

 In addition to MBD, a calcium deficiency can lead to several other health problems.
-After all, calcium is essential to the healthy development of the nervous system.
+After all, calcium is essential to the healthy nervous system development.

 Female tortoises about to breed or lay eggs need more calcium than others because they use their reserves to develop healthy eggs.